iScsc/iscsc.fr/README.md

 #### .env.production file

 Before deploying the application, you need to set the environment variables as for `development` mode.
+- From the root directory of the repository, do the following:

 ```bash
 cp .env.example .env.production